AbziBzi/Caesar-Cipher/README.md

   - Encrypted text : Yy Zz Ww Xx
 ### Project structure

-The program has only one class, CaesarCipher, which has methods:
+The program has three classes:
+- Program - is responsible for running program.
+The only method is Main()
+- UserInputHandler - which is responsible for user input handling and has following methods:
   - GetTextFromUser() - this method handles user input that will be encrypted
   - GetShiftFromUser() - this method also handles user input, but this one is for shift/key
+- CaesarCipher - which is responsible for cipher logic and has methods:
   - Encrypt() - method that handles encryption
   - CipherAlgorithm() - in this method is all algorithm logic.
 There characters are shifted by the given number
   - Decrypt() - method that handles decryption

 Project also contains unit tests.
 Unit tests are written using MSTest framework.
-Unit test coverage for CaesarCipher class is 58%.
+Unit test coverage for CaesarCipher class is 57%.
 The only method that is not tested is Main().
 Coverage of other methods is 100%